gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Better diagnostics when unable to delete files

 When failing to delete files, Gradle will now provide extended diagnostics.
-This helps troubleshoot issues with locked files, concurrent writes etc...
+This helps troubleshoot issues with locked files, concurrent writes, etc.

 The list of files that failed to delete are reported.
 If new files appeared under a directory during deletion, their paths will be reported separately.